|Go To See Alaska - Part 9 -

-We saw a bald eagle nest high near
+A bald eagle nest high near the top

-Zoom in for a closer view of the large nest and the eagle by using the 20X optical zoom of my compact
+Zoom in for a closer view of the large nest and the eagle by using my compact super-zoom camera (Canon

-Many tourists put on their rain coats to go outside on the deck on the second level of the cruise ship to enjoy
+Many tourists put on their rain coats to go outside on the deck on the second level of the tour cruise boat to